mediaopt/paypal-commercetools-client/README.md

 - **createPaymentUrl**: `string`
   _POST_-Request - we get a [_CreatePaymentResponse_](src/types/index.ts)
   It is **your** responsibility to develop this API
-  The url that gets called to the endpoint of the connect app to create a payment in commerce tools.
-Communicates with CommerceTools backend
+  The url that gets called to the endpoint of the connect app to create a payment in commercetools.
+Communicates with commercetools backend
   See the examples in our [CoFe integration example repository]()
 - **getSettingsUrl**: `string`
   _POST_-Request - we get a [_GetSettingsResponse_](src/types/index.ts)
   It is **your** responsibility to develop this API
-  The url that gets called to the endpoint of the connect app to get settings of PayPal in commerce tools.
-Communicates with CommerceTools backend
+  The url that gets called to the endpoint of the connect app to get settings of PayPal in commercetools.
+Communicates with commercetools backend
   See the examples in our [CoFe integration example repository]()
 - **createOrderUrl**: `string`
   _POST_-Request - we get a [_CreateOrderResponse_](src/types/index.ts)
   It is **your** responsibility to develop this API
-  The url that gets called to the endpoint of the connect app to create a PayPal order in commerce tools.
-Communicates with CommerceTools backend
+  The url that gets called to the endpoint of the connect app to create a PayPal order in commercetools.
+Communicates with commercetools backend
   See the examples in our [CoFe integration example repository]()
 - **onApproveUrl**: `string`
   _POST_-Request - we get a [_OnApproveResponse_](src/types/index.ts)
   It is **your** responsibility to develop this API
-  The url that gets called to the endpoint of the connect app to capture a PayPal order in commerce tools.
-Communicates with CommerceTools backend
+  The url that gets called to the endpoint of the connect app to capture a PayPal order in commercetools.
+Communicates with commercetools backend
   See the examples in our [CoFe integration example repository]()
 - **authorizeOrderUrl**: `string`
   _POST_-Request - we get a [_OnApproveResponse_](src/types/index.ts)
   It is **your** responsibility to develop this API
-  The url that gets called to the endpoint of the connect app to authorize a PayPal order in commerce tools.
-Communicates with CommerceTools backend
+  The url that gets called to the endpoint of the connect app to authorize a PayPal order in commercetools.
+Communicates with commercetools backend
   See the examples in our [CoFe integration example repository]()
 - **cartInformation**: `object`
   Information about the customers cart to crate payments with.